Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 # Previous Posts:
 ## Sons of Zeruiah
 <p style="text-align: center;">And even though I am the anointed king, these two sons of Zeruiah—Joab and Abishai—are too strong for me to control.
 So may the LORD repay these evil men for their evil deeds.”.
 2 Samuel 3:39 NLT</p>
->>I am not sure how many sons zeruiah had but it was very clear that zeruiah was david sister and his closes men in his army, although the ame fighting age as him were technically his nephews.
-We know David was the lat of 8 sons not counting daughters, so all of this is reasonable.
+>> The Bible states clearly that Zeruiah was David's sister, and her sons, though of the same fighting age as David, were technically David's nephews and his closest men in the army.
+I like to think his army was a family business - David was the youngest of eight sons, not counting daughters, so this is quite reasonable.

-I often wonder what went into zeruiah mind in all of the happenings, three of her sons were fighting for David, Abishai, Joab and asahel.
-On another hand from the name she gave them, its obvious she raised three strong men who were godly.
-Zeruiah is the untold hero in this story.
+I often wonder what went through Zeruiah's mind during all these events.
+Three of her sons—Abishai(Gift of God), Joab(Praise Jehovah), and Asahel(God hath made)—fought for David.
+From the names she gave them, it's evident that she set her heart to raise three strong and godly men.
+Zeruiah is the unsung hero in this story.

-The effect of mothers cannot be underestimated on the children they raise.
-I looked at the stories of the kings of Isreal observing if there was a correlation between the mothers are the ways of the child.
+>> The impact of mothers on the children they raise cannot be underestimated.
+I have looked at the stories of the kings of Israel, observing if there was a correlation between the mothers and the ways of their children.

 <p style="text-align: center;">Joash was seven years old when he became king, and he reigned in Jerusalem forty years.
 His mother was Zibiah from Beersheba.
 2 Joash did what was pleasing in the Lord’s sight throughout the lifetime of Jehoiada the priest.